 By the help of project management reports, we will recognize what is preventing the project from moving faster and have the possibility to break down the various aspects of the project against the project management plan, which was prepared before.

 Project management reporting system also provides a documented history of the project and its proceedings.
 These valuable data can be used for claim analysis and/or settling disputes.

 Note that your reports are in a format that remains the same and can easily read.

 What are the Types of Project Management Reports?

 There are several types of reports used for project management, however, we will review four different types of reports.
 Each of these types plays an important role during the execution of the project.

 1. Status Reports

-One of the most common types of project reports is the status report.
-You can prepare status reports on daily, weekly and monthly basis.
+One of the most common types of project management reports is the status report.
+You can prepare status reports on a daily, weekly and monthly basis.
 The frequency of reporting depends on the detail level of project and requirements.
 If the project is large and complex, you can produce daily reports to show the activities daily performance.
-If the project is relatively easier or the activities take longer than one week, you can can report the activity status on weekly or monthly basis.
+If the project is relatively easier or the activities take longer than one week, you can report the activity status on a weekly or monthly basis.